grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <a href="http://users.notam02.no/~kjetism/radium/"><img  class="mx-auto d-block" src="img/radium.jpg"></a>

 Radium is a music editor with a new type of interface.
+It includes a Faust audio DSP development environment.

+- Compared to the normal sequencer interface editing is quicker and more musical data fits on the screen.
+- Compared to trackers, note positions and effects are edited graphically, which should be quicker, provide more vertical space and give a better musically overview.
+(Everything can also be edited by text, like in a normal tracker)
+- Radium can also be used as a normal multitracker to mix and record audio.

 ## [BELA](http://bela.io/)

 <a href="http://bela.io/"><img  class="mx-auto d-block" src="img/bela.jpg  "></a>

 Bela is a maker platform for creating beautifully responsive audio and interactive applications.
+Designed for artists, musicians, researchers and makers, Bela brings the power of ultra-low latency interactive audio and sensors to your digital projects.
+It can be [programmed with Faust](https://learn.bela.io/using-bela/languages/faust-experimental/).

 ## [HOA Library](http://hoalibrary.mshparisnord.fr/en)

 <a href="http://hoalibrary.mshparisnord.fr/en"><img  class="mx-auto d-block" src="img/hoa.jpg"></a>

 HOA Library allows musicians and composers to synthesize, transform and render sound fields in a creative and artistic way.
+This library facilitates the understanding and the appropriation of key concepts of ambisonics.
+Thanks to original graphical interfaces a lot of new signal processings are allowed like diffuse sound field synthesis, perspective distorsion or spatial filtering.
+HOA library is open-source and free and offers a set of C++ and [FAUST classes](http://hoalibrary.mshparisnord.fr/en/downloads/faust/) and implementation for Max, PureData and Unity.

 ## [Ambitools](http://www.sekisushai.net/ambitools/)

 <a href="http://www.sekisushai.net/ambitools/"><img  class="mx-auto d-block" src="img/ambitools.jpg"></a>

 Ambitools is a collection of plug-ins and  tools for 3D sound field synthesis using Higher Order Ambisonics (HOA).
+The plugins are [written in the Faust language](http://sekisushai.net/git/sekisushai/ambitools), which allows them to be compiled for a multitude of architectures and platforms (Windows, Mac, Linux, WebAudio, embedded systems, etc.)

+Moreover, the code is written in a scalable way: there is no limit to the maximum Ambisonic order!
+Other tools are also available, such as a 3D Visualizer written in the Processing language.

 ## [Ambisonic Decoder Toolbox](https://bitbucket.org/ambidecodertoolbox/adt.git)

 <a href="https://bitbucket.org/ambidecodertoolbox/adt.git"><img  class="mx-auto d-block" src="img/ambbox.jpg  "></a>

 The Ambisonic Decoder Toolbox is a collection of MATLAB and GNU Octave functions for creating Ambisonic Decoders.
+Currently, it implements: (1) the AllRAD design technique, (2) inversion or mode-matching, (3) truncated mode-matching, constant energy, (4) linear combinations of 2 and 3, and (5) Slepian function basis (EPAD).
+The DSP code is written in  MATLAB and Faust.

 ## [Ambisonic.xyz](http://ambisonic.xyz/)